reactive-graph/reactive-graph/README.md

 #### Plugins can extend the type system of the Reactive Graph Flow

-* Components can be provided by a plugin
-* Entity Types can be provided by a plugin
+* As a developer I can provide a component using a plugin
-* Relation Types can be provided by a plugin
+* As a developer I can provide an entity type using a plugin
-(Future: Flow Types can be provided by a plugin)
+* As a developer I can provide a relation type using a plugin (Future: Flow Types can be provided by a plugin)

 #### Plugins can extend the behaviour of entities and relations

-* Entity Behaviours can be provided by a plugin
+* As a developer I can provide an entity behaviour using a plugin
-* Relation Behaviours can be provided by a plugin
+* As a developer I can provide a relation behaviour using a plugin

 #### Plugins can provide connected functionality or bigger systems by providing flows

-* Flows can be provided by a plugin
+* As a developer I can provide a flow using a plugin

 #### How to implement a plugin